AssassinUKG/Writeups/tryhackme/thats_the_ticket/writeup.md

 ![](./assets/test.png)

-Now we can get the admins email address, but we will have to swap a few charaters to not break the url to the dns service (escaping chars like @.')
+Now we can get the admins email address, but we will have to swap a few characters to not break the URL to the DNS service (escaping chars like @.')

 ```js
 </textarea><script>